17 Best Student Portfolio Examples of 2026

 Unlike Devansh, Brandon San uses a large hero image with a text overlay and a transparent header.
 The latter floats on the screen, so you don’t need to scroll back to get to the navigation bar.

-Remember, this is a free Weebly website, so it has the floating bottom left corner ad.
+Remember, this is a free Weebly website with a floating ad in the bottom left corner.

 Built with: Squarespace